openlibhums/memory-alpha/content/support/guides/workflow-editor-review.md

-title: Editor guide -  review
+title: Editor guide to review
-# Editor guide -  review
+# Editor guide to review

 The review workflow may take various shapes depending on the type of review a journal uses.
 This workflow allows you to assign articles to reviewers, gather the reviews and communicate a decision about the article to the author.